 - Mirror Master, one of The Flash's enemies, can do just about whatever the writer can imagine as long as it involves light and/or glass, up to and including creating entire mirror universes.

 "I can use a mirror a thousand different ways.
 Can turn a man inside out.
 Cut a hole through a seven-foot concrete wall.
 Make ye see things from yer fantasies—or from yer worst nightmares."
+(The Flash vol. 2 #212)

 - Cypher of X-Men, whose only power is the ability to understand all languages.
 After being written as completely useless 99% of the time, writers upgraded his powers to include programming languages and a dozen other things most sane people would never label a language.
+For example, understanding "body language" lets him know what somebody's going to do in a fight before they make the move.
+And let's not get into how broken it is to have total understanding of the language of magic.

 - In the Alcatraz Series, the Smedry family have Talents like "being late", "talking nonsense", "getting lost", "tripping and falling" or "breaking things".
 Doesn't sound like much - until you consider that "being late" to a meeting with a bullet or "breaking" the space-time continuum are fully acceptable uses of these Talents.

-- In the Spell Casting series, the UPPSSY spell turns anything into its opposite, broadly speaking.
+- In The Spellcasting Series, the UPPSSY spell turns anything into its opposite, broadly speaking.
 For instance, it will turn a two-by-four into a four-by-two, a jellyfish into a peanut butterfish, a crooked casino into a straight casino, or a flat-chested girl into a big-busted girl.
 Likewise, the RATANT spell turns a spell into similarly-sounding but vastly different spell, such as turning the "spell of opposites" into "spell of opossums".

 - As shown in the page quote, Skyrim gives us a perfect example in Nocturnal's Daedric Artifact, the Skeleton Key.
 It "unlocks" anything, in a very broadly-interpreted sense.
 This means that anything which is restricted, hidden or not used to its potential can be "unlocked" in this way.
 In the case of Mercer Frey, he uses it to gain Super Strength.
 However, the player is unable to use it as anything other than an unbreakable lockpick.

 - The titular Keys of the Exalted webcomic Keychain of Creation have the simple ability to unlock things, including the seals on the local Cosmic Horrors.
-However, according to Word Of God, obtaining all five Keys grants the wielder omnipotence, as long as they can phrase the desired action as "unlocking."
+However, according to Word of God, obtaining all five Keys grants the wielder omnipotence, as long as they can phrase the desired action as "unlocking."
 For example, the Deathlords are immortal, or one might say "locked" to life, and thus can be killed with proper use of the Keys.

 - The Kayoss Royal Family in L's Empire are all granted a single word.
 Any definition of that word is available to them as a power.
 The current king has the power of sound; so he can control sound waves, make whatever he says perfectly believable, and put anything into a perfect (sound) state.